sarahmnelson79/Team-Kamiak/Outline.md

 This is your elevator speech, or your brief abstract that you will use to hook people in whether they be funders, stakeholders or potential collaborators.

+Anthropological and archaeological artifacts from the Palouse are mmostly curated at Washington State University and University of Idaho, although private companies and other institutions have some artifacts too.
+PalouseAnth will be the comprehensive digital collection of Palouse anthropological materials.
+This project aims to collaborate with Native American groups from the Palouse to ensure that cultural sensitive materials are handled with care.

 ## Sustainability